Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/get_started_web_services.md

 ---
 title: "Get started with Web services"
 linkTitle: "Get started with Web services"
 weight: 310
----This section describes how to get started using Web services with {{< TransferCFT/axwayvariablesComponentLongName  >}}.
+--- This section describes how to get started using Web services with {{< TransferCFT/axwayvariablesComponentLongName  >}}.
 You can use a tool such as SoapUI to create and test SOAP requests.
 A typical usage for Web services when running Transfer CFT is:

 - To use web services to submit a high number of transfer requests.
 - To trace exchanges using the transfer requests' IDT and IDTU.